khalidasdsju/Design-and-Implementation-of-a-Personalized-Medicine-Recommendation-System-Using-Machine-Learning/README.md

-# Personalized Medicine Recommendation System
+# Design and Implementation of a Personalized Medicine Recommendation System Using Machine Learning

 An AI-powered web application that predicts diseases based on symptoms and provides personalized treatment recommendations including medications, diet, precautions, and exercise routines.